rchallo/ML_Assignment/README.md

 🤖 Machine Learning Models Implemented:
 The following six classification algorithms were implemented and compared:
-Logistic Regression
+Logistic Regression,
-Decision Tree
+Decision Tree,
-K-Nearest Neighbors (KNN)
+K-Nearest Neighbors (KNN),
-Naive Bayes
+Naive Bayes,
-Random Forest
+Random Forest,
 XGBoost

 All models were trained on the same dataset split and evaluated using identical metrics.

 📈 Model Evaluation Metrics: